 - Shannon Sharpe: Proved tight ends could be primary receiving threats

-These guys weren’t just great players; they were trailblazers who showed what the position could be.
+These guys weren’t just outstanding players; they were trailblazers who showed what the position could be.

 Modern-Day Stars: Setting New Standards